 In 2002, the Board of Directors approved and adopted the 2002 Nonqualified Stock Plan (2002 Plan), for which the approval of shareholders was not required.
 Executive officers and members of the Board of Directors are not eligible for awards under the 2002 Plan.
 Awards under the 2002 Plan may include nonqualified stock options, grants of conditioned stock, unrestricted grants of stock, grants of stock contingent upon the attainment of performance goals and stock appreciation rights.
 Prior to fiscal 2005, no awards other than nonqualified stock options had been granted under the 2002 Plan.
-The options granted prior to fiscal 2005 generally vest over five years and have terms of seven years.
+The options granted prior to fiscal 2005 generally vest over five years and had terms of ten years.
+The options granted in fiscal 2005 generally vest over five years and have terms of seven years.
 A total of 6,500,000 shares are issuable under the 2002 Plan, of which 374,000 shares were available for grant at November 30, 2005.

 In 2004, the Board of Directors approved and adopted the 2004 Inducement Stock Plan (2004 Plan), for which approval of shareholders was not required.
 We intend that the 2004 Plan be reserved for persons to whom we may issue securities as an inducement to become employed by us pursuant to the rules and regulations of the Nasdaq Stock Market.
 Awards under the 2004 Plan may include nonqualified stock options, grants of conditioned stock, unrestricted grants of stock, grants of stock contingent upon the attainment of performance goals and stock appreciation rights.
 No awards other than nonqualified stock options have been granted under the 2004 Plan.
 The options granted prior to fiscal 2005 generally vest over five years and have terms of ten years.
 The options granted in fiscal 2005 generally vest over five years and have terms of seven years.
-A total of 500,000 shares are issuable under the 2004 Plan, of which 222,000 shares were available for grant at November 30, 2005
+A total of 500,000 shares are issuable under the 2004 Plan, of which 222,000 shares were available for grant at November 30, 2005.